 - Sound has the potential to harm the entire product

 Titleist 718 AP1 Irons

-Shafts ranges in stiffness from standard to stiff, and are available in True Temper AMT Red Steel or Mitsubishi Tensei Graphite.
+Shafts range in stiffness from standard to stiff and are available in True Temper AMT Red Steel or Mitsubishi Tensei Graphite.

 The ultra-thin clubface improves ball speed for extra-long shots, while the hefty 56 g tungsten weights placed in the clubhead offer great forgiveness.

 In the forgiving iron category, this isn’t the ugly duckling.
 You’ll notice a gleaming sheen and a hollow rear.